Mayerch1/TheDiscordSoundboard/readme.md

 1. A confirmed Discord Account (one time)
 2. Rights to invite a bot to your server (one time)
 3. Internet Connection (obviously)
+4. Administrator rights (only if using installer, one time)
 4. Some soundfiles to stream

 <br/>